patpalmerston/JavaScript-Algorithms-and-Data-Strucutures/data_structures/doubley_linked_lists/doubleyLinkedLists.md

 -   Create a variable which is the result of the get method at the index passed to the function
     -   If the get method returns a valid node, set the value of that node to be the value passed to the function
     -   Return true

+# Insert - Adding a node in a DDL by a certain position

+-- Insert Pseudocode --

+-   If the index is less than zero or greater than or equal to the length return false
+-   If the index is 0, unshift
+-   If the index is the same as the length, push
+-   Use the get method to access the index -1
+-   Set the next and prev properties on the correct nodes to link everything together
+-   increment the length
+-   Return true